dwnatwick/MCW-Windows-Virtual-Desktop/Whiteboard-design-session/WDS trainer guide - Windows Virtual Desktop.md

 *High-level architecture*

 Design a Windows Virtual Desktop infrastructure that addresses the needs and requirements of the organization.
 Provide details of your implementation.
 Make sure to document your design with a diagram along with addressing the questions.
-Address the requirements in the following areas.
+Address the requirements in the following areas:

 *Microsoft 365*